-By adding the polarization sensing capability to existing thermal sensors, contrast can be enhanced over that of conventional thermal imaging due to differential polarization emission without external lighting.
-Figure 1 shows an example of how a thermal image (center) loses the detail present in the visible imager (left).
+By adding the polarization sensing capability to existing thermal sensors, contrast can be enhanced over that of conventional thermal imaging due to differential polarization emission.
+The figure below shows an example of how a thermal image (center) loses the detail present in the visible image (left).
 The thermal polarimetric image (right) restores the detail of the visible image due to polarimetric, and not thermal, differences.
-The level of detail in the polarimetric image may be sufficient to compare to archived visible face data for identification.